andrewpmilne/project-two-xg-football-game/README.md

 ![Ball in middle of Pitch SCreenshot](readme-resources/pitch-screeshot-two.png)

+### Sounds ###
+Sound effects are a significant feature of the website as they aid the user experience by making it seem more realistically like a football match.
+As is best practice and industry standard, the sound is muted by default when the website first loads.
+The welcome modal encourages users to switch it on.
+The crowd noise, referee's whistle to signify the start and end of the game and cheers/ gasps add to the experience as well as making the gameplay clearer to users.

 ### End Game Modal ###
 JavaScript is used to ensure the game and modal appears at the end of the game.
 It is used to inform the user of their goals total (thus creating a competitive element to add to the experience) and give them the option of playing again or reading the rules.
 Correct pluralisation occurs depending on if 1 goal or multiple goals are scored.

 ![Game End Modal Screenshot](readme-resources/game-end-modal-screenshot.png)

 ### Features left to Implement ###
+The website could benefit from a number of future features.
+- A leaderboard would be a very good feature to aid competitive play and is the final part of the 'Could Have' User Story.
+- More sounds could be incorporated, such as crowd groaning when a move results in the ball returning to the start or more dramatic cheers if a goal has been scored from a greater distance.

 ## Design ##

 ## Testing ##

 ## Bugs ##
+A number of bugs occured throughout the creation of this project:
+- Linking Tailwind to the deployed version of this website did not work for a long time, and the issue did not occur in the live preview version.
+This period is reflected in a number of commits referring to changing the href as it was thought this was the issue.
+The bug was fixed when it was noticed that in GitHub (but not in VS Code) the JavaSCript folder name was incorrectly in uppercase lettering.
+This had previously been corrected in VS Code but had not automatically updated in GitHub.
+Once this was corrected, Tailwind worked as expected.
+- A number of issues occured related to the sound effects in the website.
+  - Initially, sound was continuing even if the screen was minimised.
+This was corrected in the JavaSCript code.
+  - After this, the crowd sound would continue after the game had finished if the screen had been minimised at some point.
+This was corrected by ending the sound in the gameEndModal function.
+  - Finally, as the crowd noise is continuous throughout the game it was not toggling on or off if the sound button was pressed mid-game.
+This was corrected by coding a loop the repeatedly checked if the sound button had been toggled to on or off.

 ## Validation ##